pixielabs/handbook/02-project-management/02-working-with-designers.md

 nav bar has a fixed number of links then designing the nav bar is relatively straightforward.
-However, if the nav bar has a variable number of links based on multiple app states, we need to consider how the nav bar will look with the minimum number of links and the maximum.Is the design still functional at the limits?
+However, if the nav bar has a variable number of links based on multiple app states, we need to consider how the nav bar will look with the minimum number of links and the maximum.
+Is the design still functional at the limits?
 Is it still aesthetically pleasing?

 Fickle content is highlighted to the designer before they start work, and is